Cococinel

-Cococinel was a French-Belgian children's television cartoon created by Nicole Gorgeon.
+Cococinel is a French-Belgian children's television cartoon that was created by Nicole Gorgeon.
 Directed by Raymond Burlet and written by Yolande Baillet and Jean Montagné, 52 episodes of the animated cartoon were made in 1992.

 The main character is a ladybug who has a magic four-leaf clover with incredible powers, which made her strong, and thanks to this, Cococinel defends her forest city called Cocoland from terrible threats.
 Also, sometimes, aided by her friends, she teaches about ecology and the environment.

 Plot

-Cococinel is a ladybug heroine who gains magical powers after discovering a mysterious four-leaf clover.
-She uses these powers to protect her world from the forces of evil while balancing her mission with a regular life alongside her friends in Cocoland, the village where she lives.
-Through her adventures, she teaches children about the importance of nature and the necessity of protecting it.
+Cococinel is a ladybug (coco) who lives in a forest village called Cocoland alongside other ladybugs, all called cocos, who are distinguished from one another by their coloring.
+Living in Cocoland are Coco Orange Coco Blue, Coco Grass (green), Madame Cigale—who serves as the teacher for the cocos—the twins Ben-Yes and Ben-No (yellow), Oscarabus, a long beetle who serves as transportation for the cocos to get to school (hence the origin of his name), Gre-Gre the frog, Coco Meteo, the arrogant meteorologist, and Coco Mauve (purple), who is always in a bad mood.

+One day, Madame Cigale told her students the legend of a magic clover that grows in the clover field and that the clover would only obey someone with a pure heart.
+One day, Cococinel noticed a clover that stood out from the rest because it had four leaves instead of three.
+When she touched it, the clover shrank and settled onto Cococinel's chest right over her heart, proving it had found its true owner.
+From that day on, Cococinel is always there to lend a hand to her friends whenever they find themselves in trouble from villains who attack the village, and thanks to her magic clover, every problem gets solved and keeps the peace in her animal community.

-Oscarabus, the beetle bus, takes a lively group to school every morning, including Ben-Yes and Ben-No, the funny twins; Cocoblue, the absent-minded poet; Cocomauve, the perpetual complainer; and, of course, Cococinel, the magical heroine of Cocoland, always ready to help her friends solve their problems.
+Oscarabus, the beetle bus, takes a group to school every morning, including Ben-Yes and Ben-No, the funny twins; Cocoblue, the absent-minded poet; Cocomauve, the perpetual complainer; and Cococinel, the magical heroine of Cocoland, always ready to help her friends solve their problems.
 Everything would be perfect if Cocoland was not constantly threatened by envious predators.
 Cococinel uses her four-leaf clover powers to maintain the balance in their small community.